haimengzhang/message-queue-service-rabbitmq-postgres/README.md

-## Message queue service running on kubernetes
+## Message queue service with RabbitMQ and PostgreSQL running on Kubernetes

 ### Setup